VALIDATION!!!

 You can read their review in its entirety at IndieReader.

 That in itself should be enough to validate the Aenya series.
 But wait!
 There’s more!
 After months of waiting, I received a response from KIRKUS.
-Now, I should point out that KIRKUS is known for their thorough but vague write-ups.
+Now, I should point out KIRKUS is known for its vague write-ups.
 Sometimes, it’s hard to tell whether they even liked the book.
-Unlike IndieReader, they don’t actually give ratings, just a single line of praise or condemnation.
+Unlike IndieReader, they don’t actually provide ratings; instead, they offer a single line of praise or condemnation.
 On rare occasions, they might hand out a star, BUT even masterpieces like Watership Down, one of my all-time favorites, failed to get one.
-An author I know personally, who will remain nameless, but who has achieved tremendous success, making 50k a month with books selling throughout the country—well, let me just say, his book was NOT well received, and if they had said about Princess what they said about his book, I’d be cradled in a puddle of tears about now.
+An author I know personally, who will remain nameless, but who has achieved tremendous success making 50k a month—well, let’s just say his book was NOT well received.
+If they had said about Princess what they said about his book, I’d be lying in a fetal position in a puddle of my own tears right now.

 Happily for me, KIRKUS only had good things to say about The Princess of Aenya: